Killifish, specifically the Aphyosemion striatum, are fascinating freshwater fish known for their vibrant colours and unique behaviours.

 Killifish Lifespan

-They have varied lifespans depending on their species and environment.
-Typically, they live between 1 to 5 years.
-Remarkably, annual killifish species have shorter lives, often just a year, aligning with their unique adaptation to seasonal water bodies.
+Annual killifish species have shorter lifespans, often just a year, due to their adaptation to seasonal water bodies.

 Appearance & Size

-Killifish display a remarkable range of colours and patterns, making them visually striking additions to aquariums.
-Their vivid hues can range from iridescent blues to fiery reds, reflective of their diverse origins.
-Size-wise, they’re typically petite, with most species measuring between 2 to 3.5 inches in length.
+Their colours can vary from iridescent blues to fiery reds, reflecting their diverse origins.
+In terms of size, they are typically small, with most species measuring between 2 to 3.5 inches in length.

 Different Types of Killifish